-Doreen Stoller, president of Hermann Park Conservancy for sixteen years, loves spending time in Hermann Park.
+Doreen Stoller, president of Hermann Park Conservancy for seventeen years, loves spending time in Hermann Park.
 Some of her favorite things to do include taking in the view of McGovern Lake from the Tiffany & Co.
 Foundation Bridge, relaxing on the Moonscape Bench and watching birds congregate on the islands in McGovern Lake, standing in the arch of the Sam Houston Monument and gazing across the Jones Reflection Pool, then stopping in Molly Ann Smith Plaza to wave to children on the Hermann Park Train as it winds its way through the Park.
 She also enjoys watching colorful Koi dart in the stream in the Japanese Garden and taking the pedestrian underpass to the Bill Coats Bridge to watch birds fishing in Brays Bayou.
 Check out Doreen’s favorite spots for yourself with this guide!

 The attractive Tiffany & Co.
 Foundation Bridge spans the corner of McGovern Lake near the pedal boat lagoon and connects the Lake Plaza and Lake Picnic areas.
 A $1 million grant from Tiffany & Co.
 Foundation in 2008 made this scenic bridge possible.
 The bridge was designed by Overland Partners with White Oak Studio.